ct-martin/hfoss-wiki/final.md

 on the Sugarlabs Wiki.
 You are not restricted to using this, but it is an option.

-Speaking of, have at least one team member [request an account](https://wiki.sugarlabs.org/index.php?title=Special:UserLogin) for that wiki.
-This is a manual process so please begin right away.

 You may find the [NY State math standards](http://www.p12.nysed.gov/ciai/mst/math/standards/revisedg4.html) helpful.